-The increase in regulatory levels, multiplication and diversification of security risks force organizations to make extensive use of traffic encryption.
+The increase in regulatory levels, multiplication, and diversification of security risks force organizations to make extensive use of traffic encryption.
 But more and more hackers use encryption to camouflage their malware attacks and threats.
-Datanet can help you overcome this deadlock with the new Cisco ETA technology and make your investment in security solutions more profitable.
+Datanet can help you overcome this deadlock with the new Cisco ETA technology and make your investment in cybersecurity solutions more profitable.

 In 2019, 80% of web-based traffic will be encrypted (according to Gartner).
 The estimate will be almost surely confirmed, especially under the pressure of adopting the new General Data Protection Regulation (GDPR), which introduces clear requirements for data protection and integrity, encryption being one of the most recommended solutions.

 The dark side of encryption